-These are amounts payable to the broker for opening of an account, execution of transactions on the stock exchange or otherwise for the transfer of Securities and may interalia include service charges, stamp duty costs, GST, STT etc. and is expected to be in the range of 10 BPS.
+These are amounts payable to the broker for opening of an account, execution of transactions on the stock exchange or otherwise for the transfer of Securities and may interalia include service charges, stamp duty costs, GST, STT etc. and is expected to be upto 20 BPS.

-- (v) Goods and Service Tax: As applicable from time to time. - (vi) Depository Charges: As may be applicable from time to time. - (vii) Bank Charges: As may be applicable at actuals. - (viii) Stamp duty: As may be applicable at actuals. - (ix) Legal costs and professional fees: Costs incurred for documentation, certifications, attestation and instituting or defending legal suits, audit fees and other similar charges. - (x) Incidental expenses: Charges in connection with day to day operations like courier expenses, stamp duty, service tax, postal, telegraphic, opening and operation of bank account or any other out of pocket expenses as may be incurred by the Portfolio Manager in the course of discharging his duties to the Client. - (xi) Fund accounting charges:Up to 5 BPS.
+- (v) Goods and Service Tax: As applicable from time to time. - (vi) Depository Charges: As may be applicable from time to time. - (vii) Bank Charges: As may be applicable at actuals. - (viii) Stamp duty: As may be applicable at actuals. - (ix) Fund accounting charges: upto 5 BPS.

-(xii) Other costs and expenses - Other than the fees (fixed and variable) mentioned above, the Company does not intend to require its clients to bear any additional costs.
+- (x) Legal costs and professional fees: Costs incurred for documentation, certifications, attestation and instituting or defending legal suits, audit fees and other similar charges. - (xi) Incidental expenses: Charges in connection with day to day operations like courier expenses, stamp duty, service tax, postal, telegraphic, opening and operation of bank account or any other out of pocket expenses as may be incurred by the Portfolio Manager in the course of discharging his duties to the Client. - (xii) Other costs and expenses Other than the fees (fixed and variable) mentioned above, any other additional costs or charges that can be levied by portfolio manager shall be explicitly mentioned in the PMS agreement.